davidwhogg/Platypus/notes/lab_book.md

 Entry titles should be the date the post is *written*, not the date of execution of the work it describes.

+## 2016-01-13
+- DWH did major refactoring, all still works.
+- It appears that K=1024 is too far -- clusters break up
+- So we should really "just" do 256 and 512

 ## 2016-01-12
 - DWH spoke to DFM yesterday about clustering methods.
 DFM strongly advised k-means.